BodenmillerGroup/napari-czifile2/README.md

 ## License

-Distributed under the terms of the [MIT] license, "napari-czifile" is free and open source software
+Distributed under the terms of the [MIT] license, "napari-czifile2" is free and open source software

 ## Issues